ashucoder9/Monte-Carlo-Option-Pricing-Simulator/README.md

 The user will input six different values:
 - Number of Simulated Asset Paths: The number of different possible outcomes you want to analyze.
 - Underlying price: Intial price of the asset - current market price.
-- Strike price:
+- Strike price: The predetermined price at which a financial derivative can be exercised or executed
-- Risk-free rate:
+- Risk-free rate: Refers to the interest rate used to discount future cash flows or asset values back to their present value.
 - Implied Volatility: Constant and equal to the implied volatility provided by NSE.
 - Time till Expiry: Represents the market's expectations for future price volatility.
   > Higher implied volatility implies a greater expected price fluctuation -> generally results in higher option prices.